 When painting my old shutters, I sand it lightly to remove any debris.

 I did not remove the dark paint because I wanted the edges to show some of the old paint.

 STEP 1: Spray Paint The Shutter

 Once the shutter is dried.
 I sprayed the flower pots with one quick coat.
-Let dry and sand them to give a distress look.
+Let dry and sand them to give a distressed look.

 STEP 2: Drill The Holes

 Use a Mason bit in the drill.
-Drill on the top part of pot and hold the drill firmly for about 5 minutes until hole is formed.
+Drill on the top part of the pot and hold the drill firmly for about 5 minutes until the hole is formed.
 Don’t worry it won’t shatter.
-After the hole is drilled get the S hook and hang pots on shutter.
+After the hole is drilled get the S hook and hang pots on the shutter.

 STEP 3: Fill Pots with Flowers

 Fill the pots with garden soil and add the plants.